COMMUNITY-DRIVEN / OPEN-SOURCE / NON-PROFIT

 May '26 - Open Acoustics Foundation founded

-The stichting Open Acoustics Foundation was founded on May 13th in Eindhoven.
+The Open Acoustics Foundation was founded on May 13th in Eindhoven.

 TU/e Bachelor students of the Room Acoustics Course and Master students of the Techniques in Architectural Acoustics course use CHORAS to analyse and improve spaces.